 Books will become a huge part of school life – your child will be given reading books to bring home, for them to read with you.
 These books should form part of your daily routine, whether it is in the morning, after lunch or in the evening.
 Reading at bedtime is a great opportunity as it helps the child relax after a day of school work and activities.
 Taking your child to the library is beneficial, this is a free service offering lots of lovely children’s books and should be a weekly stop.
 By doing these trips to the library and reading to your child 20-30 minutes at a time will help your child’s imagination grow and instil a love of learning.

 This is important not only in class but for the playground too.
 Sharing is a skill children need for play and learning throughout childhood.
 Help your child to understand by playing lots of simple turn taking games both inside and outside.

 Look out for opportunities for your child to play with other children, particularly if you know anyone who has a child that will be in the same class.
 Meeting in the park during the summer holidays is a great way to get out in the fresh air and make new friends.

 Independence in children is having the confidence to try something for themselves.
-Children should have a degree of independence when they start school, including using the toilet, putting shoes on, blowing their nose and getting dressed.
+Children should have a degree of independence when they start school, including using the toilet, washing their hands, putting shoes on, blowing their nose and getting dressed.
 Alongside practising these skills there are various things you can do to at home to promote independence.
 Let your child make decisions whether it be what they wear or what they have for dinner, allow them to help prepare snacks and practise cutlery skills.
 Encourage your child to play with other children and recognise their own belongings.

 Allow your child time to explore their new uniform, taking them shopping to choose it is a great way to get your child excited about school – encourage them to get dressed themselves ready for the school day.